BiteBrew/PolyLace/README.md

    - Download and install Ollama from [ollama.com](https://ollama.com/).

-To install the models run the following commands in your terminal:
+To install the default models run the following commands in your terminal:

 ```bash
 ollama pull llama3.2
 ollama pull llama3.2:1b
 ```
+Other installable models can be found [here](https://docs.ollama.com/library).

 To start the ollama server run the following command in your terminal usually this will already be running in the background:

 ```bash